 Fablab Amsterdam is part of Waag.
 Fablab Amsterdam is one of the first Fablabs that hosted the Fab Academy when it was still a pilot in 2008.
 You can look at the online pages to check what our students made during their experiences.

 To guarantee a complete and professional support to our students and a full accessibility to tools and machines, the number of available spots is limited and the course will be held only if the minimum number of students is reached.

 How it works

 During the Fab Academy programme global lectures are broadcasted every Wednesday.
-In Fablab Amsterdam we meet every Wednesdays to review the local weekly assignments and follow the global lecture together.
+At Fablab Amsterdam we meet every Wednesdays to review the local weekly assignments and follow the global lecture together.
 The Thursday’s are dedicated to the local classes of which the topic varies per week.
 Other days of the week students have access to the Fablab machines, tools and support based.

 Requirements and commitment

 Students with all types of backgrounds attended the programme in Fablab Amsterdam.
 Artists, high school graduate students, teachers, engineers, computer scientists, professionals, fablab managers and designers followed the program.
 As a student, it is important to be motivated and self-directed learners.
 Read about the programme requirements here.

 The deadline for Applications to Fab Academy 2020 is December 15th 2019.

 Please note that the start date of the course is tentative.
 Students will be informed as soon as possible in January 2020.